-Lauren E. Cook Dean of College and Gap-Year Advising 415-345-9777 x174 Icook@jchsofthebay.org
+Lauren E. Cook

+Dean of College and Gap-Year Advising

+415-345-9777 x174

+lcook@ichsofthebay.org

-About Ms. Cook: With over two decades of experience in college admission counseling, Lauren is a Past-President of the Western Association for College Admission Counseling (WACAC) and an active member of the National Association for College Admission Counseling (NACAC), the Bay Area Independent School College Counselor consortium (BAISCC), and the Association of College Counselors in Independent Schools (ACCIS).
+About Ms. Cook: With twenty-five years of experience in college admission counseling, Lauren is a Past-President of the Western Association for College Admission Counseling (WACAC) and an active member of the National Association for College Admission Counseling (NACAC), the Bay Area Independent School College Counselor consortium (BAISCC), and the Association of College Counselors in Independent Schools (ACCIS).
 Lauren holds a bachelor's degree from Mount Holyoke and a master's degree in education from Northeastern.